JustinHurley/InterviewPrep/Topics/Trees.md

 ### Overview
-Trees are acyclic [[graphs]], where nodes typically start at a "root" and then branch off until the "leaves" are reached.
+Trees are acyclic [[Graphs]], where nodes typically start at a "root" and then branch off until the "leaves" are reached.

 ### Vocabulary
 ###### Root